 Consider also that the Bible teaches us that the Lord has already blessed us with every spiritual blessing (see Ephesians 1:3).

-GFA also shares the common needs of national missionaries online as part of our monthly prayer focus.
+Gospel for Asia (GFA) also shares the common needs of national missionaries online as part of our monthly prayer focus.
 By keeping abreast of those needs, we can pray for empowerment for their various common needs.
-Currently, GFA is requesting prayer for
+Currently, Gospel for Asia (GFA) is requesting prayer for

 - Personal devotion time for every national missionary